beefe/react-native-wechat-android/HELP.md

 project(':reactwechat').projectDir = new File(rootProject.projectDir, '../node_modules/react-native-wechat-android')

 // 如果有其他的library，这样添加：
-// if there are more library , add this:

 // include ':app' , ':libraryone' , ':librarytwo' , 'more...'
 // project(':libraryonename').projectDir = new File(rootProject.projectDir, '../node_modules/libraryonemodule')